FodyF/cypress-pure-query/README.md

 This library uses the `queryFactory` module to generate an inner function which

 - takes control of the timeout (bumps it by 500ms) so that Cypress does take action at the actual timeout
-- returns a zero-length jQuery object up to timeout so that Cypress retries the query inner function
+- returns a zero-length jQuery object up to timeout so that Cypress retries the inner function
 - upon timeout returns `null` if the target is not found, which stops Cypress failing the chain
 - if target is found pre-timeout, the non-zero jQuery object is returned and Cypress continues the chain
 - if configured for logging, takes over the logging by setting option `{log:false}` and issuing custom logs with `Cypress.log()` calls